Fort Astoria: Activities

 On June 15, 1811, two unusual native visitors arrived: the two-spirit Kaúxuma Núpika (known in English as Man-like Woman or Bowdash, which is derived from the Chinook Jargon burdash) and their wife, both of the Kootenai from the far interior.
 PFC management suspected the two of being spies for the NWC, but at the same time welcomed their detailed geographical knowledge.
 A NWC employee, David Thompson, arrived about a month later after navigating the entire length of the Columbia River.
 Thompson knew the Kootenai couple and told the Astorians about Kaúxuma Núpika and their unusual life.
-Both the Astorians and Thompson's party ended up protecting the life of Kaúxuma Núpika, whose prophecies of smallpox among the local natives put her life at risk.
+Both the Astorians and Thompson's party ended up protecting the life of Kaúxuma Núpika, whose prophecies of smallpox among the local natives put his life at risk.

 Thompson, who for months had been out of touch with the evolving politics between the fur companies, believed that the NWC held a one-third partnership with Astor's Pacific Fur Company.
 He carried a letter to the effect.
 The Astorians knew that the deal had fallen through but dealt with Thompson as if the deal were still on.
 The journals of Thompson and the Astorians are silent on the matter, yet both parties took steps to mislead or thwart the other, while at the same time remaining on friendly terms.
 It is likely that in this remote region, neither party knew for certain whether the two companies were to be allies or competitors.

 In June 1812, the number of men at Fort Astoria were reduced to 11 Hawaiians and 39 European descendants.
 Fear of attack by Chinookans was high and drills were directed by McDougall frequently.
 A delegation of Chinookans visited Fort Astoria on 2 July quickly left after witnessing these military demonstrations.
 This fear by the natives convinced the Astorians that "they are not friendly disposed towards us..." having "a desire to harm us."
 According to Jones, this "latent distrust" of Chinookans by Astorians from this incident was probably unfounded, as they entered the post "for an innocent purpose" and were frightened by the drills.